childcare-app-org/daycare/README.md

 ### Authentication Flow

-1. User signs in with Google OAuth via NextAuth
+1. User signs in with one of the supported OAuth providers (Google or LINE) via NextAuth
 2. NextAuth callback checks if user email matches:
    - Nurse record → Sets role to "nurse" and links userId
    - Parent record → Sets role to "parent" and links userId
    - New user → Creates parent record and sets role to "parent"
 3. Session includes user role for authorization

+#### Supported Authentication Providers

+- **Google OAuth** - Default provider, always enabled
+- **LINE Login** - Popular in Japan (~70% of population), requires LINE Developer account and email permission approval

+Providers are automatically enabled when their credentials are configured in environment variables.

 ### Access Code System